chill7627/Predicting-Hurricane-Season-Impacts/DOCS/Final_Report.md

 ## OVERVIEW

 Every year the Gulf Coast is impacted by numerous tropical weather systems.
 The deadliest and most damaging of these being hurricanes.
 A single hurricane can cause damages of $50 billion plus and rack up a hefty death toll.
-Currently, Gulf Coast states could use a simple way to assess or forecast potential impacts for the upcoming hurricane season.
+Currently, Gulf Coast states could use a simple way to assess or forecast potential landfalls for upcoming hurricane seasons.
 Having a predictive model for hurricane season impacts as landfalls would aid states in allocating resources and budgeting for probable damages.

 ****